Italy’s diverse landscapes, culture, and history make teaching English there a popular choice for many ESL teachers.

 The beauty of Venice, the history of Rome, and the shops of Milan make Italy a very desirable teaching destination.
 Teaching English in Italy is also a great way to experience Europe, with Switzerland, France, Austria, and Slovenia bordering the country to the north.
 Miles of coastline and several islands can be found in the southern region of the boot-shaped country, while mountain ranges - including the Alps and the Apennines - cover much of the country.
 This diverse geography makes Italy an interesting and attractive destination for ESL teachers.

 It must be noted that securing an ESL teaching position in Italy without European Union (EU) citizenship can be very difficult.
 That said, despite the low salary and the visa-related difficulties, Italy is still a place to which many ESL teachers wish to travel.
-Housing

 ESL teachers should note that accommodations are not usually included in Italian ESL teaching contracts.
 Finding housing on your own can be very difficult and time consuming, especially in major cities.
 English teachers who do not speak Italian may require the assistance of their school while conducting an apartment search.
 Online advertisements and searching local newspapers are effective ways of researching accommodations, though another option is to place a small ‘looking for’ ad in the local newspaper with a description of a specific apartment.
 Due to the high demand in Italy, it is important to be very active in an accommodation search and to pursue potential leads as soon as they become available.
 Something else that ESL teachers should note is that an apartment listed as ‘unfurnished’ is literally empty, other than bathroom porcelain and possibly a kitchen sink.
 Items such as kitchen cupboards, appliances, light fixtures, curtains, and carpets will be absent from the apartment; however, it is possible to purchase these items from the previous tenant.
 A more suitable option for foreigners might be a 'semi-furnished' apartment, which includes cupboards, bathroom fixtures and a few pieces of furniture.
 Furnished properties are also available and are fully equipped with all the essentials, even pots and pans, bedding, and possibly towels.
 There is a diverse range of properties throughout the country, from tiny studio apartments to immense castles.
 It is important that ESL teachers give themselves sufficient time in their accommodation search and remain open to different possibilities.
-Airfare

 Italy is an incredibly popular location for ESL teachers; as such, very few contracts will include paid airfare as most individuals are willing to travel to the country regardless of such perks.
 In addition, it is extremely difficult for non-EU citizens to secure a teaching position before arriving in Italy, which means they are not able to negotiate contract benefits prior to departure.
 Some employers may reimburse the cost of airfare after the contract is fulfilled, but teachers wanting to teach in Italy should not expect this to be the norm.
-Health Benefits

 Foreign residents who have secured an Italian identity card have obligatory public health insurance coverage by the national health service (Servizio Sanitario Nazionale, or SSN).
 A percentage of an employee's annual salary is contributed to this insurance, entitling them to medical assistance for lesser fees.
 However, there is also the private health insurance market, often very desirable to foreign teachers despite the higher costs.
 Teachers wanting additional medical coverage from their home country are encouraged to obtain this prior to moving to Italy.
-Retirement Age

 Technologies in Italy are widely available, resulting in easy access to a variety of comforts.
 If Internet access is not obtainable at an ESL teacher's home, there are a few options for accessing it which are listed below: